st-tech/zr-obp/README.md

 Researchers can evaluate the performance of their bandit algorithms (in bandit papers) or the accuracy of their OPE estimators (in OPE papers) in an easy, standardized manner with the Open Bandit Pipeline.
 One can implement these types of experiments for their research papers using synthetic bandit data, multi-class classification data, or the real-world Open Bandit Dataset.

-- **Evaluation of Bandit Algorithms with Synthetic/Multi-Class Classification Data**
-- **Evaluation of Bandit Algorithms with Open Bandit Dataset**
+- **Evaluation of Bandit Algorithms with Synthetic/Classification/Open Bandit Data**

-- **Evaluation of OPE with Synthetic/Multi-Class Classification Data**
-- **Evaluation of OPE with Open Bandit Dataset**
+- **Evaluation of OPE with Synthetic/Classification/Open Bandit Data**

-In particular, we prepare some example experiments about the evaluation and comparison of OPE estimators in [examples/](./examples/).
+In particular, we prepare some example experiments about the evaluation and comparison of OPE estimators in [examples](./examples/).
 One can learn how to implement the OPE experiments with the pipeline from the example contents.

 ### Practice